 Want to connect with a top-rated, Oregon buyer’s agent?
 Clever can help!
 Fill out our online form and we’ll be in touch to answer any questions you might have and introduce you to one of our local Partner Agents for a no-obligation consultation.

 Closing Costs for Oregon Homes: What to Expect

-According to recent data from Bankrate, average closing costs in the state of Oregon is $2,122.
+According to data from Bankrate, the average closing costs in the state of Oregon is $2,122.
 This includes origination and third-party fees.
 Keep in mind that this study does not account for a number of variable costs, such as title insurance, title search, taxes, other government fees, escrow fees, and discount points — which means you should expect even more costs down the road.

 Common Closing Costs for Oregon Home Buyers